Marion Chauveau

 Investigate protein properties with statistical learning

-Paul Guénon, Marion Chauveau et al. Mechanism of catalytic regulation by an allosteric hot spot in dihydrofolate reductase.
+P. Guénon, M. Chauveau, K. Filipowskac, I. Tunon, C. Nizak, K. Reynolds, G. Stirnemann, O. Rivoire, D. Laage.
+Mechanism of catalytic regulation by an allosteric hot spot in dihydrofolate reductase.
 In Preparation.

 Protein properties